 The Cost of AI in Healthcare: Crucial Factors to Evaluate

-Everyone’s talking about AI in healthcare.
-But no one’s talking about the bill.
+Everyone is talking about AI in healthcare but almost no one is talking about the actual cost.

-Behind every “AI breakthrough” headline is a silent, growing question: How much does it really cost to build, run, and scale Artificial Intelligence in healthcare Industry?
-And more importantly – what’s the cost of getting it wrong?
+Behind every “AI breakthrough” headline is a bigger question: What does it really cost to build, run, and scale AI in the healthcare industry?
+And even more importantly: What’s the cost if something goes wrong?

-Because in healthcare, decisions don’t just affect operations – they affect lives.
+Because in healthcare, decisions don’t just affect operations, they affect human lives.

 Why Healthcare Organizations Are Investing in AI